Phornpan/hello-world/README.md

 # hello-world
 Just another repository

 Hi Phornpan ^^
-Hubot Here, I linke Node. js and coffescript
+Hubot here, I like Node.js and Coffeescript
+I've had tacos on the moon and find them far superior to Earth tacos.